 - Acceptable quality of English language.

-Journal of Tourism, Heritage & Services Marketing is published twice per year (in Winter and in Summer).
-Each issue includes the following sections: editorial, research papers, research notes, case studies, book reviews, conference reports, industry viewpoints, and forthcoming events.
+Journal of Tourism, Heritage & Services Marketing is published twice per year (in Spring and in Autumn).
+Each issue includes the following sections: editorial, full papers, research notes, case studies, book reviews, conference reports, industry viewpoints, and forthcoming events.

 Open Access Policy:

-Journal of Tourism, Heritage & Services Marketing is an Open Access journal, conforming fully to the Budapest Open Access Initiative (BOAI).
+Journal of Tourism, Heritage & Services Marketing is a Platinum Open Access journal, conforming fully to the Budapest Open Access Initiative (BOAI) and all of its content is available for free immediately after publication; the journal does not charge authors article processing charges (APCs) or any other charges, hence its designation as a “Platinum Open Access journal”.
 Journal of Tourism, Heritage & Services Marketing has adopted the BOAI policy of “free availability on the public internet, permitting its users to read, download, copy, distribute, print, search, or link to the full texts of its articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution, and the only role for copyright in this domain, is to give authors control over the integrity of their work and the right to be properly acknowledged and cited”.